emanuelefaja/guide2life/health/nutrition/fats.md

 One of the main goals of a healthy diet is to reduce LDL (bad) cholesterol and increase HDL (good) cholesterol.
 This can be achieved by consuming a diet low in saturated and trans fats, rich in fruits, vegetables, whole grains, lean proteins, and healthy fats like monounsaturated and polyunsaturated fats.

-### Eggs raise cholesterol levels and increase the risk of heart disease

-For many years, eggs were believed to raise blood cholesterol levels and increase the risk of heart disease due to their high dietary cholesterol content.
-One large egg contains about 186 milligrams of cholesterol, which led to the recommendation to limit egg consumption.

-However, recent studies have shown that dietary cholesterol has less impact on blood cholesterol levels than previously thought.
-The 2015-2020 Dietary Guidelines for Americans removed the recommendation to limit dietary cholesterol to 300 milligrams per day, stating that cholesterol is not a nutrient of concern for overconsumption (U.S. Department of Health and Human Services & U.S. Department of Agriculture, 2015).

-Research has shown that consuming eggs as part of a balanced diet does not significantly increase the risk of heart disease in most people.
-A meta-analysis of prospective cohort studies found no significant association between egg consumption and the risk of coronary heart disease or stroke (Rong et al., 2013).
-Eggs are also a nutritious food, providing high-quality protein, vitamins (such as vitamin D, vitamin B12, and vitamin A), minerals (such as selenium and choline), and antioxidants (such as lutein and zeaxanthin).
-These nutrients are important for maintaining overall health, including eye, brain, and liver function.

 ### Cholesterol Levels

 When it comes to cholesterol levels, it's important to maintain a healthy balance.
 The following are the general guidelines for healthy cholesterol levels in adults[1]